Karen Shakhnazarov: Biography

 Shakhnazarov is the son of a Georgy Shakhnazarov, a politician of Armenian descent, and a Russian housewife, Anna Grigorievna Shakhnazarova.
+Shakhnazarov is one of several living descendants of the famous Melik-Shahnazarian princely family from Nagorno-Karabakh.
+The Melik-Shahnazarians ruled Nagorno-Karabakh's province of Varanda in medieval and modern times.

 His 1987 film Courier was entered into the 15th Moscow International Film Festival, where it won a Special Prize.
 In 2002 he was a member of the jury at the 24th Moscow International Film Festival.
 Since 2005 he has been a member of the Public Chamber of Russia.

 His 2012 film White Tiger was selected as the Russian entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.